Ports of Call

 Literally translated to 'the penitents', this ski resort's name is derived from the curious forms the ice on the mountain sides make, reminiscent of 'penitents' praying on their knees, thought to be formed by the strong winds of the Andes.
 Located around 110 miles (180km) from Mendoza, Los Penitentes boasts 300 hectares (741 acres) of skiing with 28 pistes, incorporating every type of run from beginner and intermediate to advanced and expert runs, many of which are used for various competitions.

 There isn't the largest variety of shopping in Los Penitentes and travellers looking to splurge will do better in the nearby city of Mendoza.
 There are, however, a few small shops selling souvenirs, sporting goods and the like, and the local shopping centre is a good place to indulge in some retail therapy.

-There is not much of nightlife in Los Penitentes but a few hotels offer occasional shows and disco nights, while a few pubs and bars are dotted around the resort.
+There is not much nightlife in Los Penitentes, but a few hotels offer occasional shows and disco nights, while a few pubs and bars are dotted around the resort.
 Young travellers looking for a night of partying and drinking best head to one of Argentina's other ski resorts.